top of page

 The Solution

 • Tennessee is a “safe harbor” state with laws that decriminalize prostitution for minors, treating them as victims instead.
+(Shared Hope International)

 • Beginning February 9, 2016 Nashville instituted the first-in-state Human Trafficking Intervention Court dedicated solely to human trafficking cases in order to expedite and be more “victim services” oriented.
+(Davidson County Office of the District Attorney General)

 • Tennessee has criminal provisions addressing the “demand” side, or buyers of commercial sex.
 The John School seeks to reduce recidivism rates and curb demand.
+(John School Davidson County)

 • Tennessee has a State Human Trafficking Task Force comprised of a network of collaborative partners from state agencies, nonprofit leaders, legislators, law enforcement, survivors, subject matter experts, researchers, and community leaders.
+(Office for Victims of Crime)

 • The 2013 Comprehensive Plan for the Delivery of Services to Human Sex Trafficking Victims published by the Tennessee Department of Human Services as a result of this statewide task force concludes that Tennessee communities don’t have sufficient services designed specifically for trafficking survivors; rehabilitative services for survivors remain disjointed